velbus/packetprotocol/README.md

 	</tbody>
 </table>

-The smallest possible packet has 6 bytes 4 header bytes, 0 body bytes and 2 tail bytes.
+The smallest possible packet has 6 bytes; 4 header bytes, 0 body bytes and 2 tail bytes.

-The largest possible packet has 14 bytes 4 header bytes, 8 body bytes and 2 tail bytes.
+The largest possible packet has 14 bytes; 4 header bytes, 8 body bytes and 2 tail bytes.

 ### Header section
 The header is the preamble of the packet and consists out of 4 bytes.
 All bytes in the header are mandatory.